"It's about you, Our client"Get your Quote!

 Friendly and experienced staff in all Novamar officesGet a Quote!

 Call, e-mail or visit us to experience the Novamar DifferenceGet a Quote!

 Not just to the nearest hospital should you have an accident, illness or diseaseGet your Quote!

 Yacht Insurance in the USA and Beyond

-When insurance programs do not exist to adequately cover exposures, we create our own proprietary programs such as the Novamar Offshore Program and Novamar Yacht Program.
-The programs were created to provide excellent coverage and premiums to those cruising their yachts locally or globally Or our proprietary Mexican Vessel Liability Program with lower premiums and better coverage for people cruising in Mexican territorial waters.
+When insurance programs do not exist to adequately cover exposures, we create our own proprietary programs such as the Novamar Offshore Program.
+It was created to provide excellent coverage and premiums to those cruising their yachts in various areas around the world.
+Or our proprietary Mexican Vessel Liability Program with lower premiums and better coverage for people cruising in Mexican territorial waters.

-Whether cruising local waters or internationally, you receive the same expertise and friendly service from Novamar staff in our offices in the U.S and Mexico.
+Whether cruising local waters or internationally, you receive the same expertise and friendly service from our Novamar staff and often at lower premiums.

 Yacht Insurance Policies

 Yacht insurance companies have a free hand to write exclusionary wording as they see fit.
 The coverages, and more importantly, exclusions vary greatly from policy to policy.
 Is vessel damage due to hitting a whale covered?
 If my boat sinks at the dock due to a through hull failure am I covered?
 Can I can loan my boat to a friend and still have coverage?
 Is my boat covered for the Agreed Value described on the policy Declarations Page or a depreciated amount?
 The answer to all of these questions and many others is the same – maybe yes, maybe no. It all depends on the boat insurance policy contract wording.